 - The track record of the platform (especially in the case of packaged products).

 - For specific lending and bonds, you’ll want as much information as you can get:

 - The experience of the board of directors

 - The product they produce, and its place in the market.

 - How the business has calculated their valuation.

 - How the business will use the funds you provide.

 You may also want to get advice from a financial advisor about if you should use an Innovative Finance ISA.

-Please head over to the OFF3R P2P Lending & Debt channel to compare the latest opportunities.
+Please head over to the OFF3R Peer to Peer Lending channel to compare the latest opportunities.

 Risk Warning: Investing in or lending to early stage businesses involves a high level of risk, including illiquidity (inability to sell assets quickly or without substantial loss in value), lack of dividends, loss of capital and dilution risks and it should be done only as part of a diversified portfolio.
 Tax treatment depends on the individual circumstances of each investor and may be subject to change in the future.
 Your capital is at risk.